almacencor/cicsa-2026/README.md

 **Alternative considered:** Keeping the ESP32.
 Rejected for 2026 because the added wiring complexity and UART maintenance burden outweighed the timing benefit at our modest drive speed.

-### Why a wired-but-disabled front motor instead of a true single-motor RWD build?

-Our chassis and driver wiring currently support both axles (two independent DRV8871 channels, one per motor), with the front axle disabled purely by the `MOTOR_FRONT_FLAG` software flag.
-This grew out of testing both configurations during development and not yet having finalized which one we're locking in for finals.

-**Alternative considered:** Physically wiring only the rear motor.
-This is the safer choice with respect to the single-drive-axle rule and is what we plan to do (or otherwise make unambiguous) before the next inspection — see the note in [Mobility management](#mobility-management).

 ### Why LIDAR + camera (not ultrasonic sensors)?

 Our previous design used two ultrasonic sensors for close-range obstacle avoidance and parking alignment, angled outward from center.
 In testing this season we found the LIDAR's minimum range (15cm) combined with its full 360° coverage gave us close-range awareness that was accurate enough to drop the ultrasonic sensors entirely for the Open Challenge.
 This simplified our wiring, freed up current budget on the 5V rail, and removed two more components that could fail or drift out of calibration.